Light and fluffy cream cheese frosting is the perfect icing on any dessert!

 Notes

-- Use a stand mixer with either a whisk or paddle attachment or an electric mixer.
-Scrape the sides of the mixing bowl with a spatula to ensure it mixes evenly.
+- Use a stand mixer with either a whisk attachment or a handheld mixer, scraping the sides as needed.

-- For a thicker frosting, add more powdered sugar.
-For a thinner frosting, add a touch of milk (1 teaspoon at a time).
+- To make a thicker frosting, add more powdered sugar.
+A thinner frosting can be made with a touch of milk or water (1 teaspoon at a time).

-- Ensure baked goods are cooled before adding frosting or it will melt.
+- Ensure baked goods are thoroughly cooled before spreading frosting to prevent it from melting.

 Nutrition Information